Improving thermodynamic bounds using correlations: Discussion

 \section{Discussion}

 In this article, we have shown how to improve the TUR by taking into account the correlations between current and non-current observables and that the resulting inequality can yield a much improved estimate of entropy production.
-We remark that \eqref{fri-corr} is actually more general: It allows us to improve any bound provided by the FRI, provided that we can find a quantity whose average is invariant under the perturbation.
+We remark that \eqref{fri-corr} is more general: It allows us to improve any bound provided by the FRI, provided that we can find a quantity whose average is invariant under a suitable perturbation of the dynamics.
+This is a manifestation of the monotonicity of information established in \eqref{information-monotonic}.
 Since many generalizations of the TUR may be derived from the FRI \cite{Ter18,Koy19,Koy20,Van20,Liu20}, these generalizations can be improved in a completely analogous manner, by exploiting the existence of symmetries and conserved quantities.
-This is a manifestation of the monotonicity of information established in \eqref{information-monotonic}.

-Similar to the example of a molecular motor discussed above, we can give a heuristic recipe for improving the TUR, which is expected to work well whenever the system is dominated by a single, essentially one-dimensional current.
-The idea is that in this case, we expect the local mean current to be approximately inversely proportional to the inverse occupation fraction.
-This allows us to obtain a reasonable choice for the observable $Q$ by i) determining the empirical occupation fraction of a suitably discretized state space from the trajectory data (i.~e.~how many data points $N_k$ of the trajectory data are in state $k$), ii) evaluating $Q = \sum_{i} 1/N_{k(t_i)}$ along each trajectory, where $k(t_i)$ is the state at time $t_i$ and iii) computing the Pearson coefficient between $Q$ and the time-integrated current $R$.
-We stress that this recipe relies only on the existing trajectory data and does not require any assumptions about the dynamics or parameters.
+For example, in Ref.~\cite{Koy19}, the TUR was generalized from steady states to systems in the presence of time-periodic driving.
+In this case, the perturbation that leads to the TUR is a change in the driving frequency, and thus any non-current observable that is independent of the driving frequency can be used to obtain a tighter bound, similar to \eqref{TUR-corr}.